 For 2017 the company has addressed a financial target of $100 million which would be a company record and up 20% from their projected 2016 income of $80 million.

-The WWE Network had a large say on the profit also as the amount of subscribers to the online platform grew by 25% across the calendar year.
+The WWE Network had a large say on the profit also as the amount of subscribers to the platform grew by 25% across the calendar year.

 George Barrios, WWE Chief Strategy & Financial Officer stated "We achieved a 24% increase in average paid subscribers to WWE Network and generated profits that were within the range of our guidance.
 We expect continued year-over-year growth in subscribers and profits for the fourth quarter resulting in strong full year performance that is in-line with our previous business outlook."